 By the 1883-1884 winter season, Oliver and Anna (Ray) Ames had made 355 Commonwealth their home.
 They previously had lived at 115 Commonwealth.
-They also maintained a home in North Easton, where the Ames pick and shovel company, founded by his grandfather, was located.
+They also owned a stable at 348 Newbury, which they had built in 1881, and maintained a home in North Easton, where the Ames pick and shovel company, founded by his grandfather, was located.

 Oliver Ames was an investor in railroads, banks, and manufacturing companies, and served as Lt.
 Governor of Massachusetts from 1882 to 1885 and as Governor in 1886 and 1887.
 Some sources indicate that he was President of the Union Pacific Railroad (which the Ames family was instrumental in forming).
 In fact, that was his uncle, Oliver Ames, Jr. (1807-1877), son of Oliver Ames.

 Oliver and Anna Ames had six children: William Hadwen Ames, Evelyn Orville Ames, Anna Lee Ames, Susan Evelyn Ames, Lillian Ames, and Oakes Ames.

 Anna Ames married in January of 1891 to George Manning Nowell, a piano teacher at the New England Conservatory of Music and later an attorney, described in the Boston Evening Transcript’s report of the marriage as “her former music teacher.”
 Before their marriage, he had lived at 337 Commonwealth with his parents, Thomas Shepard Nowell and Harriet (Cottrell) Simes Nowell.
 After their marriage, George and Anna Nowell lived briefly with her parents at 353 Commonwealth and then moved elsewhere.
 By the 1897-1898 winter season they lived at 522 Commonwealth, and in 1907 they built a new home at 13 Commonwealth.

 William Hadwen Ames married in December of 1891 to Mary Elizabeth Hodges.
 After their marriage, they lived in North Easton.
 During the 1900-1901 winter season, they lived at 120 Beacon, and during the 1902-1903 season at 173 Commonwealth.
 In March of 1904, they purchased and moved to 267 Commonwealth.
 He was secretary of the Ames Shovel Company and later was president of the American Pneumatic Service Company, which built and operated pneumatic tube systems to deliver mail in Boston and other cities.